 Feeling connected to friends and family and the wider community can help people to have the confidence to remain independent for longer.
 This is particularly important in a sparse, rural county such as Shropshire.
-We will therefore continue to exploit social media to connect people with similar issues and interests, using projects such as the GUSTO pilot.
-We will also contribute to the campaign to bring better broadband to Shropshire so that more people have better access to support provided in this way. (www.giveitsomegusto.org)
+We will also contribute to the campaign to bring better broadband to Shropshire so that more people have better access to support provided in this way.